-If I wasn’t a Medical Herbalist I’d be really confused about the difference between a Medical Herbalist and someone who knows lots about herbs.
+If I wasn’t a Medical Herbalist I’d be really confused about the difference between a Medical herbalist and someone who knows lots about herbs.
 Many people know about the healing properties of herbs and how to use them for simple, self limiting complaints.
-Some GPs, pharmacists, health food shop assistants, gardeners, amateur experts, avid readers and those who have undertaken short term study all might have a sound understanding of herbs and their individual actions in the body.
+Some GPs, pharmacists, health food shop assistants, gardeners, amateur experts, avid readers and those who have undertaken short term study all might have an understanding of herbs and their individual actions in the body.

 I myself hold workshops to make sure we all know what herbs to pick from the wild, our gardens and the kitchen to use for simple, self limiting complaints.
 Amongst other things, we make ointments together, comfrey and marigold for healing, and we learn how to knock up rosehip syrup to make sure you get lots of vitamin C throughout the winter months.

-So!
-Why the need for a Medical Herbalist?
+So, why the need for a Medical Herbalist?

 Well.
 I’m all for people using ‘herbal first aid’ and trying infusions and single tinctures to see if that might help.
 In fact, if I think that’s all that’s necessary I’m likely to suggest you try it before booking an appointment.
 However, herbal medicine really comes into its own for more complex, long standing and difficult conditions.